MattKleinsmith/amazing/README.md

 The most common user flow is this:

-A user lands on the homepage, uses the search bar, sees a list of products, inspects a product, adds it to their cart, registers for an account, purchases the product, and eventually leaves a review.
+A user lands on the homepage, uses the search bar, sees a list of products, inspects a product, adds it to their cart, registers for an account, adds a physical address, orders the product, and eventually leaves a review.

 The following are screenshots of this user flow: